LRodriguez92/cyber-security-flashcards/README.md

 - **Completion Summary**: Get a detailed breakdown of your performance
 - **User Authentication**: Sign in with email/password, Google, or continue as guest
 - **Progress Synchronization**: Your progress is automatically synced across devices
+- **Confidence Pile Consistency**: Your confidence ratings are synchronized between all your devices
 - **Offline Support**: Continue studying even without an internet connection
 - **User Profiles**: Manage your account and preferences